qqhgs/nvim-config/README.md

 > What you have to know?
 I do this on linux (void-linux--for-now), so idk how this configs work on other operating system like windows and mac.
 Here's is how to get this on linux.

+> There is some file and dir with `.examples` suffix.
+Remove that suffix and try to understand inside this thing if you want to make your own preferences.

 1. Make sure to backup anything on `~/.config/nvim` if you need.
 Then just clone this repo.

 ```bash